 What is Section 194A of Income Tax Act, 1961?

 According to section 194A of income tax act, every assessee is liable to deduct tax at source on interest other than interest on securities.
 Here, every assessee includes taxpayers who are liable for a tax audit.
 Further, the provisions of section 194A are not applicable to an assessee being an individual or Hindu undivided family.
-The interest here includes interest on fixed deposits, interest on loans and advances other than those given by the banks, etc.
+The interest here includes interest on fixed deposits investment, interest on loans and advances other than those given by the banks, etc.

 Section 194A TDS on interest is applicable only to a resident.
 This implies that the provisions of section 194A are not applicable in the case of payment of interest to a non-resident.
 The payment of interest to a non-resident is covered by the provisions of section 195 of the Income Tax Act, 1961.